 Finnish snipers in particular have long been renowned for their skills, and the country has the third highest rate of gun ownership in the world.
 The Finnish army helped to train the Peshmerga in its fight against ISIS.

 "What I have discovered in my research is that there are a lot of Finnish males who have gone through military service and then joined," Saarinen said.
 "We are now in a situation where there are certain individuals who went through military training to gain certain skills sets that they could then use after they join a group operating in a conflict zone."

-Al-Finlandi said he has spent the past year in what he describes as a period of personal self-reflection, as opposed to a formal de-radicalisation programme – despite the fact Finland has one programme run by an NGO called Radinet that began at the end of 2016.
+Al-Finlandi has spent the past year in what he describes as a period of personal self-reflection, as opposed to a formal de-radicalisation programme, because none exist in Finland.
 When asked back in June on how he would feel if some of the ISIS propaganda he spouted had a role in inspiring someone to carry out an attack, he finally became serious.

 "I can't crucify myself and be like, 'Oh, this horrible thing I did in the past,' because I take full responsibility.
 At the end of the day, what I did at the time was what I did.

 "If I'm completely honest, an attack, I think, is only a matter of when.
 It's not if.
 Finnish authorities are very lax and very relaxed.
 The authorities believe there is no real threat, and I do think they are very mistaken about this as they underestimate lone wolf attacks.
 It's something authorities should be very very worried about, because it's so easy really.
 It doesn't take a wide network of people.